UltiimateDog/FootballTracker/README.md

 This notebook shows YOLOv8 fine-tuning for improved football ball and player detection, featuring class balance analysis, data augmentation strategies, and comprehensive model evaluation with visualization of results.

+**Then:** For field detection analysis, proceed to:
+`field_tracker/field_detection_analysis.ipynb`

+This notebook contains analysis and implementation of football field detection algorithms.

+**Next:** Continue with advanced field detection:
+`field_tracker/field_detection_2.ipynb`

+This notebook demonstrates advanced field detection techniques and improvements.

 **Finally:** Complete your review with:
 `ball_and_player_trackers/Final_testing.ipynb`